EXPLAINER: Why California has so many votes left to count - WTOP News

 Placer County in California’s 3rd Congressional District, for example, reports that it has more than 105,000 outstanding ballots.
 The county added just 490 votes to its totals in the district Tuesday, and it doesn’t expect to report results again until Friday.

-California’s lengthy count may be frustrating to candidates and anxious voters looking for certainty on who will control the House.
+California’s lengthy count may be frustrating to candidates and anxious voters.
 But election officials say the process is designed to make it as easy as possible for people to vote and ensure every ballot is accurately counted.

 “We have a huge population of registered voters and California stresses enfranchisement, so we have a process that by law ensures both voting rights and the integrity of elections,” Secretary of State Shirley Weber said in a statement this week.
 “I would call on all everyone to be patient.”

-Note: This story has been corrected to show the proper spelling of the last name of Donna Johnston, not Johnson.